Library Services for Visitors

 Further information about the Copy and Print Service.

-Visitors are allowed to view some of our online resources (for example e-journals, e-books and databases) while here in the Library.
+Visitors and alumni members are allowed to view some of our online resources (for example e-journals, e-books and databases) while here in the Library.

 Access to these online resources is available using the catalogue computers located across the Library.